 3.3 Salinity / Water Quality

-A monitoring program has been set up to take salinity measurements every twelve months from the same four private irrigation bores in Yarram.
-Currently, only three measurements have been taken, so far salinity seems to be stable.
-This program was initiated in the December of 2014, and conducted by SRW personnel.
+A monitoring program was set up in 2014 to take salinity measurements every twelve months from the same four private irrigation bores in Yarram.
+Only four measurements have been taken

+Salinity is stable in three of the four bores.